tacazares/scATAC_analysis/docs/fragment_analysis.md

 The python script [fragmentsToTn5.py](../scripts/scATAC_fragments_tsv_to_tn5_bed.py) will perform the fragment splitting and can be found in the [scripts](../scripts/) directory.

-I window the cut sites using bedtools slop:
+I window the cut sites using `bedtools slop`:

 ```bash
 bedtools slop -i {cut_sites} -g hg38.chrom.sizes -b 20 > windows_cut_sites.bed